Dragos-Lup/Dragos-Lup.github.io/gamedev.typ

   date: "January 2025",
 )
 - Developed a boss rush game with a fast combat system, controlling a top in physics-based battles.
-- Engineered a custom physics model to simulate fast motion, improving frame rate from 15fps to 90fps.
+- Engineered a physics model to simulate fast motion, improving frame rate from 15fps to 90fps.
 - Designed an optimized SQL database for efficient data retrieval with 35% faster updates.

 #project(